You’re a small business and you have a website. On your website you probably have at least one of the following items:

 To avoid a high bounce rate, you need to take a pragmatic approach to your website.
 Give it a good website conversion audit:

 - Spend some time looking at the design as it can have a major impact on your conversion rate.
 Does your website look old or unprofessional?
 Are things hard to find or pages difficult to navigate?
-Consider hiring a professional web designer to build you a clean, user-friendly site.
+Consider hiring a professional web designer to build you a clean, user-friendly site, for your customer's convenience.

 - Review your call outs and calls-to-action on each page.
 Are they strong and compelling?
 Are they consistent with your marketing message?
 Consider using different colors for your buttons.